Growing Up in the Jedi Temple

 "Not at all?"
 Maybe it was just because she was younger?

-She didn’t get the chance to answer, though, because Master Nu had turned them to the right, towards another one of the pool.
-This one appeared smaller on the surface, but the water in it was blue, and a very deep blue.
-“This is the Deep Pool.”
-She gestured with her hands for them to spread out around it, and together they surrounded its rim, though there were more than enough of them to ring it more than twice.
-“It stretches down nine standard meters, plus another meter of silt, far deeper than anything else in this garden, or, in fact, anything in any of the Temple’s gardens, and conditions are artificially altered at the bottom to make it like water at the bottom of oceans far, far deeper.
+"This is the Deep Pool."
+She gestured with her hands for them to spread out around it, and together they surrounded its rim, though there were enough of them to ring it more than twice.
+"It stretches down nine standard meters, plus another meter of silt, far deeper than anything else in this garden, or, in fact, any of the Temple's gardens, and conditions are artificially altered at the bottom to make it like water at the bottom of oceans far, far deeper.
 There are life forms in here that could not survive anywhere else on Coruscant.
-In any given habitable planet’s naturally evolved ecosystem, only a tiny fraction of the different lifeforms could survive at the bottom of this pool, and yet there are often many different creatures, all living together, and rare are the bodies of water in which there is no life at all; even here at Coruscant, it takes great effort to regulate it in the water tanks.
-From this take the lesson of the persistence of life, of its variety, and its strength.”
+In any given habitable planet's naturally evolved ecosystem, only a tiny fraction of the different lifeforms could survive at the bottom of this pool, and yet there are often many different creatures, all living together, and rare are the bodies of water in which there is no life at all; even here at Coruscant, it takes great effort to regulate it in the water tanks.
+From this take the lesson of the persistence of life, of its variety, and its strength."

-That was all well, but Anakin wasn’t as impressed with the Deep Pool as he thought he should be.
-It didn’t give him any new feelings, to look into that water, and he couldn’t see anything; he didn’t think there were any lifeforms at all in the visible part of the pool.
+That was all fine, but Anakin wasn't as impressed with the Deep Pool as he thought he should be.
+It didn't give him any new feelings, to look into that water, and he couldn't see anything; he didn't think there were any lifeforms at all in the visible part of the pool.
 Although the idea of the water conditions being altered at the bottom sounded interesting.

 The ground was raised behind the Shallow and Deep Pools, and Master Nu led them up and over it.
 All the plants here were thick ones, with widespread leaves and wild vines, and they were squishy and slippery underneath their feet.
 Everything was wet; the water of the garden wasn't just in the pools.
 They heard the sound of more water rushing even before Master Nu said, "The final pool of the garden is the Rushing Pool, and I believe we are not alone.
 It is quite common for Jedi coming to this garden to sit by the Rushing Pool, especially if they are accompanied."
 She gave Anakin the briefest of looks at this.
 So that was where she and his mother had met to talk.

 They had to get to the high point of the garden before they could see it.
-When they reached the precipice, which had a set of stone steps leading below, Master Nu’s head was not that far from the ceiling.
-But at last they were there, and spread below them both the Shallow and Rushing Pools were visible.
+When they reached the precipice, which had a set of stone steps leading below, Master Nu's head wasn't that far from the ceiling.
+But at last they were there, and spread below them, both the Shallow and Rushing Pools were visible.
 The Rushing Pool was bigger than the others, an expanse of churning white that sprayed rocks and greens far around it.
 There was some distance between it and the Shallow Pool, and there was a large section of rocks, the biggest section of the garden outside the pools that had nothing growing on top of it.
 The rocks formed obvious seats and even a couple of tables, and at one of those sat a pair, one of them taller enough than the other that Anakin wondered if they two were Master and recent Padawan, because the shorter still had the ponytail, but no braid.

-“The Rushing Pool…” Master Nu was saying, but suddenly Anakin couldn’t hear a single word, because as the Master turned his head, he realized it was Qui-Gon Jinn.
-And yes, the young man with him was Obi-Wan Kenobi; Anakin recognized him too now, and he definitely was not wearing his Padawan braid.
+"The Rushing Pool..."
+Master Nu was saying, but suddenly Anakin couldn't hear a single word, because as the Master turned his head, he realized it was Qui-Gon Jinn.
+And yes, the young man with him was Obi-Wan Kenobi.
+Anakin recognized him too now.
+And he definitely was not wearing his Padawan braid.

 He knew the instant Ellé realized all these things too, because she interrupted Master Nu's speech with her cry, and flung her arms around Anakin.
 At the Master's cross, "What is this, Initiate Okrest?" she wailed, "Anakin's going away!
 Kenobi's been knighted now and Master Jinn's going to come for him!"